-Estate Planning with Business Issues
+Estate Planning With Business Issues

 Author: Danny Santucci, JD

 Practitioners are brought up-to-date information on tax issues affecting estate planning and business issues.
-A major emphasis of this mini-course is practical estate planning solutions that are cost effective.
+A major emphasis of this mini-course is practical estate planning solutions that are cost-effective.
 Devised to reduce or eliminate estate problems and death taxes, this comprehensive guide examines wills, trusts, gifts, insurance, private annuities, and other general estate planning tools.
 The planning issues and problems that arise from owning a business interest are also addressed.

 With this two-hour course, you will:

-- Get a 58-page PDF document
+- Get a 57-page PDF document

-- Identify the unlimited marital deduction noting its effect on the gross estate evaluation and the impact of stepped-up basis as they affect survivors and heirs, and recognize the benefits of establishing even a simple will and its control over certain assets
+- Identify the unlimited marital deduction specifying its effect on the gross estate evaluation and the impact of stepped-up basis as they affect survivors and heirs, and recognize the benefits of establishing even a simple will and its control over certain assets

 - Specify the primary ways to dispose of assets using trusts and annuities including the importance of family documents to manage assets

 - Recognize the starting point used to value a business’s tangible assets, cite the R.R.
 59-60 business valuation factors and the steps in R.R.
-68-609’s valuation formula for intangible assets and goodwill noting the effect of both rulings on the total value of a business, determine the adjustment caused by minority interests in a closely held business and their impact on final evaluation
+68-609’s valuation formula for intangible assets and goodwill stating the effect of both rulings on the total value of a business, determine the adjustment caused by minority interests in a closely held business and their impact on final evaluation

 - Identify ways to dispose of a business interest before death to family members while avoiding the provisions of the constructive ownership rules